 - Blue Lagoon

-Our day tour to the Golden Circle begins with our fast and efficient pick up service.
-You simply need to wait at your hotel or at one of the designated pick up points and let us take care of the rest.
+Our Golden Circle Tour Iceland day tour to the Golden Circle begins with our fast and efficient pickup service.
+You simply need to wait at your hotel or at one of the designated pick-up points and let us take care of the rest.
 Once we have all our guests we will set off from the city and journey to our first major destination.

 Thingvellir National Park

 The geological features which have shaped the land at Thingvellir are every bit as remarkable as the historical events which took place there.
-The Thingvellir fields are situated on a tectonic-plate boundary where North America and Europe are breaking apart from each other at a annual average rate of 2 cm.
-As a result, the area is scarred by dramatic fissures, ponds and rivers, including the great rift called Almannagjá.
-An atmospheric walking path runs through the dramatic crevice leading guests along the fault and in the footsteps of the vikings.
+The Thingvellir fields are situated on a tectonic-plate boundary where North America and Europe are breaking apart from each other at an annual average rate of 2 cm.
+As a result, the area is scarred by dramatic fissures, ponds, and rivers, including the great rift called Almannagjá.
+An atmospheric walking path runs through the dramatic crevice leading guests along the fault and in the footsteps of the Vikings.

 Geysir Geothermal Area